Pes Planus - Flat Feet

 Flat Feet Treatment

 Treatment can vary largely considering the broad etiological factors.
-Below is a range of treatment directions focussing primarily on improving the active stability of the foot and ankle to endeavour to correct the flat feet deformity.
+Below is a range of treatment directions focussing primarily on improving the active stabilization of the foot and ankle to endeavour to correct the flat feet deformity.

 Restore Intrinsic Muscle Control and Foot Arch Biomechanics